 Figure 7.2.2a shows an example of Gateway-Initiated DS-Lite applied to the EPC architecture when S5 or S8 interfaces are used.
-The PDN Gateway associates the mobility tunnels with the DS-Lite tunnel to facilitate traffic forwarding to and from the CGN.
+The PDN Gateway associates the mobility tunnels with the DS-Lite softwire to facilitate traffic forwarding to and from the CGN.

 Figure 7.2.2b: Gateway-Initiated Dual-Stack Lite deployment scenario over S2c

 Figure 7.2.2b shows an example of Gateway-Initiated DS-lite applied to the EPC architecture when the S2c interface is used.
-The PDN Gateway associates the mobility tunnels with the softwire tunnel to facilitate traffic forwarding to and from the CGN.
+The PDN Gateway associates the mobility tunnels with the softwire to facilitate traffic forwarding to and from the CGN.

-In its simplest form, there could be a 1:1 relationship between mobile access tunnels (e.g. identified by a TEID or the DSMIPv6 HNP) and a DS-Lite tunnel (identified by CID) facing the CGN – resulting in a simple tunnel-stitching operation on the PDN Gateway.
+In its simplest form, there could be a 1:1 relationship between mobile access tunnels (e.g. identified by a TEID or the DSMIPv6 HNP) and a combination of CID and SWID identifying the softwire facing the CGN – resulting in a simple tunnel-stitching operation on the PDN Gateway.
 Deployment dependent (e.g. for deployments which use non-overlapping private IP addresses on the UEs), the PDN Gateway could e.g. choose to only send Internet-bound traffic to the CGN – and route internal traffic locally.

 7.2.2 GI-DS-lite Evaluation